 Subscribe to this channel here –

-For more videos on ab exercises that work the best and ab workouts that train your lower abs with more than just planks, be sure to subscribe to our channel here on youtube at
+For more videos on how to build a bigger back and get wider lats, be sure to subscribe to our channel here on youtube at